kartikpalani/Smart-Energy-Hackathon/Energon/README.md

 Future scope:
 A combination of piezo sensor mat and load sensor can detect "Load Signature" of a person.
-Machine learning methods make the current algorithm more robust.
+Machine learning methods will make the current algorithm more robust.